keghub/unit-testing-csharp/docs/Running-the-tests.md

 ## .NET Core SDK

 The .NET Core SDK includes a test runner utility able to execute all compatible test suites: `dotnet test`.
-Creating a test project using the `dotnet new` template like explained [earlier](Creating-a-NUnit-test-project) includes all the necessary.
+More information on how to create test projects using the `dotnet` CLI will [follow](Creating-a-NUnit-test-project).

-If you want to execute all the tests in a suite project, you can do that by simply executing the following command in your preferred shell
+To execute all the tests in a suite project, simply execute the following command in the preferred shell
 ```
 dotnet test
 ```